Can't find what you need? Try Google

 Checklist for Export Distribution Strategy

-Indirect export, by selling the goods to another local firm (with lower profits) in its own country that re-exports them or engage the services of trading house or export agent on a commission basis.
+Indirect export, by selling the goods to another local firm (with lower profits) in its own country that re-exports them or engage the services of trading house an export merchant or an export agent on a commission basis.

 Checklist for Export Distribution Strategy